ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

    It will return something like
    ```
    HTTP/1.1 201
-   {
-     "id":"01d984be-26bc-49f5-a201-602293d62b82",
-     "authorName":"ivan",
-     "title":"java 8",
+   { "id":"01d984be-26bc-49f5-a201-602293d62b82", "authorName":"ivan", "title":"java 8", "price":10.5 }
-     "price":10.5
-   }
    ```

 ## Test using Swagger

 1. Access http://localhost:9080/swagger-ui.html

-1. Click on `GET /api/books` to open it.
-Then, click on `Try it out` button and, finally, on `Execute` button.
+1. Click `GET /api/books` to open it.
+Then, click `Try it out` button and, finally, click `Execute` button.

    It will return a http status code `200` and an empty list or a list with some books if you've already added them

 1. Now, let's try to call a secured endpoint without authentication.
-Click on `POST /api/books` to open it.
-Then, click on `Try it out` button (you can use the default values) and, finally, on `Execute` button.
+Click `POST /api/books` to open it.
+Then, click `Try it out` button (you can use the default values) and, finally, click `Execute` button.

    It will return:
    ```